 The MNSEA SEER Committee has approved the new logo to represent the MNSEA SEER program.

-The MNSEA SEER Committee is working on a brochure covering the MNSEA SEER Committee and its purpose.
-The brochure will cover the national roster and will provide a link to the NCSEA SEER Committee website for further information.
+The MNSEA SEER Committee has created a brochure covering the MNSEA SEER Committee and its purpose.
+The brochure covers the national roster and provides a link to the NCSEA SEER Committee website for further information.
 The purpose of the brochure is to inform the public and MNSEA members of the activities of the MNSEA and NCSEA SEER Committees and the resource of trained and experienced structural engineers to respond to catastrophic events damaging our built environment.
+Please request a copy of the brochure via e-mail at firstname.lastname@example.org.

 Disaster Response Alliance.